onealexharms/tableize/README.md

 # tableize

-Small unix utility to convert yaml to tab delimited table.
+Convert JSON and YAML to a tab-delimited table.